OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 Constantly destroying (`queue_free()`) and recreating UI nodes for every data change is inefficient and leads to visual bugs, such as `GridContainer` reflowing, loss of state, and desynchronization between the view and the data model.

 #### The Correct Pattern:
 1. **One-Time Initialization**: When the window is first created, it should programmatically instantiate and add the required number of "slot" nodes (e.g., `SlotView.tscn`) to its `GridContainer`.
 These slot nodes are now persistent for the lifetime of the window.
+The window should also set its interaction mode based on context (interactive for player-controlled units, read-only for enemy units).

 2. **Content Update on Refresh**: When a UI refresh is required (e.g., after an inventory action), the window must not destroy the persistent slot nodes.
 Instead, it should:
    a.
 Iterate through its existing slot nodes.
    b.
 For each slot, clear any old content (e.g., a `GachaBallView` child).
    c.
 Look up the corresponding data for that slot's index in the data model.
    d.
 If the data slot contains an item, instantiate a new content view (e.g., `GachaBallView`) and add it as a child to the persistent slot node.
+   e.
+For read-only windows (e.g., enemy inspection), disable drag-and-drop functionality and set appropriate visual styling to indicate the non-interactive state.

 This pattern ensures that the UI's structure remains stable, preventing visual glitches and correctly reflecting the underlying data state at all times.